 Here is an example of the way all of these site conduct 'reviews' They always start with the same question:

 Is CoinInsider a scam or legit?

-Something you need to understand, to realise what CoinInsider is, is that these CFD 'brokers' that they link to, are not just any old broker.
+Something you need to understand, to realise what CoinInsider is, is that these CFD 'brokers' that they sell you, are not just any old broker.
 They are offshore, unregulated spread-betting/leverage/CFD companies that have no connection whatsoever with the UK, USA or Australia.
 This means that even if you win, they may well not pay up.
 They use services like cloudflare, so you will not be able to find their server addresses.
 They hide their domain registration details, so you will not be able to discover their names.
 They hold an 'offshore' company registration, such as in the Caribbean.
-This means will not easily be able to bring a case against them, as all of their letters are passed on by mail forwarding services on St Vincents and the Grenadines.
-Their business is defrauding people, and so any claim that people can recover your money means that they are recovering from your bank rather than ever tracking down the culprits.
-The scammers win no matter what, which means that, in reality the recovery companies help the scammers extort the banks.
+This means you will not easily be able to bring a case against them, as all of their letters are passed on by mail forwarding services on St Vincents and the Grenadines.
+Their business model is to defraud people - any company that claim they can recover your money are recovering from your bank rather than the culprits.
+The scammers win no matter what, in reality the recovery companies help the scammers extort the banks.

-We would suggest that you don't give them your contact details for goodness' sake or they will make you realise the harm that betting large sums of money with a bunch of unregulated offshore scammers can do to a family.
+We would suggest that you don't give them your contact details or they will make you understand the harm all your money with unregulated offshore scammers can do to a family.

 How to lose your first stake with scammers reviewed by CoinInsider